briansrebrenik/cbir/README.md

 The main package used for the system was the OpenCV Python package which included the algorithms for the ORB descriptor calculations and the Brute Force Matching algorithm.
-To see the rest of the required packages, I have included a .txt file from my virtual Conda environment which includes all packages used.
+To see the rest of the required packages, I have included a packages.txt file from my virtual Conda environment which includes all packages used.
+This can be used to create a clone of my environment -  https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments.